-We carry out regular reviews of what is going on globally to maintain live industry change maps for the seafood industry.
-Changes are developments which can cause significant industry impact, with either positive or negative results, and can be identified as opportunities or threats.
+We conduct regular reviews of what is going on in the UK and globally, and use this information to maintain live industry change maps.
+We map changes which might cause significant impact for the seafood industry, with either positive or negative results, and can be identified as opportunities or threats.

-These changes are mapped in ‘families’ which relate to broader challenges.
-They are also ‘heat-mapped' to take into account how likely each change is to occur and allow us to record whether we are expecting a weak, medium, or strong signal for each change over the next few years.
+The changes are mapped in ‘families’ which relate to broader challenges.
+These changes are also ‘heat-mapped' to take into account how likely each change is to occur.
+This allows us to assess which changes are generating a weak, medium, or strong signal (changes with a strong signal being more likely).

-Priority changes are identified through peer review with industry.
-To identify the changes which are likely to be the most impactful, we ask industry operators and other stakeholders to review the strong changes and select priorities – those which represent a high impact for industry from their perspective.
-These priority changes are then placed under consideration for deep review.
+Through peer review with industry, changes with a strong signal are then shortlisted to those having a significant impact on the industry.
+To shortlist, we ask industry operators and other stakeholders to review the changes with a strong signal and select their priorities – those which represent a high impact for industry from their perspective.
+The shortlist of priority changes are then placed under consideration for special review and analysis.

 Priority changes in review

 Our deep reviews (listed on the right) take an in-depth look at priority changes.
 We investigate the key drivers of a change – including longer-term economic developments, trade developments, population developments, increased scrutiny, regulatory developments, and media influence.
 From this, we can identify the major industry impacts arising from it, taking into account the wider protein context, and suggest how industry can respond.

 Note: These outputs combine data, opinions and conjecture and are position papers at time of publication.
 It is important to bear in mind that evidence today might suggest trends that turn out differently over the longer term.